 The design of the quarry has included the construction of rock-lined drains and check dams, sediment traps and water quality control ponds to contain dirty water.
-These structures were constructed as part of the initial quarry development and are maintained as necessary in order ensure adequate storage to capture runoff from storm events and maintain a nil discharge site, and to minimise erosion and sedimentation.
-During the reporting period, maintenance work was undertaken on the drainage adjacent to the workshop and weigh bridge, with an upgrade to the drain directing dirty water into PWD.
+These structures were constructed as part of the initial quarry development and are maintained as necessary in order ensure adequate storage to capture runoff from storm events, to maintain a nil discharge site, and to minimise erosion and sedimentation.
+The Independent Environmental Audit identified areas of erosion within the stormwater control system below the noise bund emplacement area that required maintenance.
+This was carried out in March 2020.

-Plate 6 Rehabilitation of Bund Wall / Overburden Emplacement Area with Drain in Foreground
+Plate 6 Maintenance of Bund Wall / Overburden Emplacement Area Drainage System